sparkswap/broker/README.md

 ### Getting Started

-Use `npm i` to install dependencies and build the cli/daemon
+Use `npm i && npm run build` to install dependencies and build the cli/daemon

 In order for KCLI/KBD to work, you will need to start an `Engine`.
 We currently have `kinesis-exchange/lnd-engine` installed in the repo.
 Use the command `npm run lup` to start the engine.
 Use `npm run lps` to make sure the service is running successfully.